TykTechnologies/tyk-demo/developer-guide.md

 * At the end of each step:
   * Call the `bootstrap_progress` function to provide progress feedback
   * Call either the `log_ok`, `log_json_result` or `log_http_result` function, as appropriate,to log the end of the step
-* At the end of the bootstrap process:
+* At the end of the bootstrap script:
   * Call the `log_end_deployment` function, to log the end of the deployment
   * Echo relevant information about the deployment